DiegelD/CarND-Capstone/README.md

 ![](./readme_data/Behavior_Planner.gif)

 ## Abstract
-The goal is to enable the self driving car driving around the test track using waypoint navigation and stopping on traffic lights.
+The goal of this project is to enable a self driving car, driving around a given test track using waypoint navigation and stopping on traffic lights.
 Every of this waypoints gets the x,y - coordinates of the track and a spesific target velocity, tepending on the traffic light.
 The Controll - System uses the thorttle, steering and brakes to succesfully navigate the waypoints with in the correct target velocity.<br>